Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 ### 4. Install backend(s) (formerly Step 3)

+** Please note: Installing laptops as backends is not supported.
+Ever.
+Eeeeeeeevveeeeer.
+Don't write, don't call, don't text if you're trying to install a laptop as a backend server.
+Our most acidic mockery is reserved for you. (pH level = 0 = battery acid) If you're successful, great, don't tell us, we don't want to know.

 You have a frontend.
 It's useless if it's not managing backend nodes.

 You can add backend hosts either with a spreadsheet or discovery.